 Mark J. Hale Jr.

 Mark J. Hale Jr. is a member of Baddour Parker Hine & Hale PC in Goldsboro.
 He concentrates his practice in estate planning and probate, wills and trusts, guardianships, corporate and business matters and taxation.
 He is the Wayne County Public Administrator and Public Guardian.
-Mark is a Board-Certified Specialist in Estate Planning and Probate Law.
+He is a Board-Certified Specialist in Estate Planning and Probate Law.

 Mark is currently a member of the North Carolina Bar Association's Estate Planning and Fiduciary Law section.
 Other NCBA activities include previously serving as the Editor of the Will and the Way and Chair of the Newsletter Committee, current Chair of the Task Force with NC Clerks of Court, and a member of legislative committee where he is currently Co-Chair of the electronic wills subcommittee.

 Mark graduated from North Carolina State University with a B.A. in Chemistry.
-He received his J.D. from Campbell University School of Law.
+He earned his J.D. from Campbell University School of Law.
 Following law school, Mark spent a year in Miami, FL, where he earned his LL.M. in Taxation from the University of Miami School of Law.